 Polish and perfect your query letter and submission with as much care as you have invested in your manuscript, as this is the first impression they have of you as a writer and a professional.

 After receiving your query, the agent may ask for a full submission to determine whether he or she is interested in representing you and your work.
 If an agent is interested in taking you on as a client, he or she will contact you with a letter of agreement or contract outlining the terms of your arrangement.

-Download our list of Literary Agents and begin researching to see whether any are a good fit for your manuscript.
-For a more complete listing of literary agents in Canada, please refer to Quill & Quire’s Book Trade in Canada, available in the reference section of most public libraries.← FAQs
+Download our list of Literary Agents and begin researching to see whether any are a good fit for your manuscript.← FAQs